I implemented IAM authentication from AgentCore Runtime to AgentCore Gateway using MCP Proxy for AWS

 Conclusion

-Using mcp-proxy-for-aws makes it convenient to call Gateway from Runtime without worrying about SigV4 signatures.
+Using MCP Proxy for AWS makes it convenient to call Gateway from Runtime without worrying about SigV4 signatures.

-I hope this article was helpful!
+I hope this article has been helpful!

-Thank you for reading!!
+Thank you for reading!

 Share this article